Election-Tech-Initiative/electionguard/docs/use_cases/Rescans_and_Recounts.md

 ## Proposed Approach

-To maintain the security and integrity of the original election artifacts, rescans and recounts are guardian-based processes.
+To maintain the security and integrity of the original election records, rescans and recounts are guardian-based processes.
 This requirement presents potentially significant additional compute both for the local guardian device / [hardware security module][hardware-security-module] and any cloud-based approach to scale the cross-tally mapping.

 ### Encrypting a Unique Ballot ID